Special Sessions

 Organizers:

-Angelo Liseno, Università di Napoli Federico II
+Prof. Angelo Liseno, Università di Napoli Federico II

-Santi Concetto Pavone, Università di Siena
+Prof. Santi Concetto Pavone, Università di Catania

 Contact e-mail: alessandro.fanti@diee.unica.it